Mongolian Tavan Bogd Trek

 • Medical kit

-• Sightseeing and entry fees as listed in itinerary
+Sightseeing and entry fees as listed in the itinerary are included.

 Accommodation